sile16/pgx/docs/api_usage.md

 ```

 Note that we can avoid to explicitly deal with the first batch dimension like `[:, A]` by using `vmap` later.

+### `Env.step` on terminated states

+`Env.step` does not automatically re-initialize the environment.
+If `Env.step` is called on an already terminated (or truncated) state, it returns the same state and sets `state.rewards` to zeros (so the transition gives no reward).
+If you want auto-reset behavior, wrap the step function with `pgx.experimental.auto_reset`.